casterbyte/Above/README.md

 ## Install

-Above" requires some dependencies to be installed.
+"Above" requires some dependencies to be installed.
 If necessary, you can use virtualenv

 ```
 sudo pip3 install -r requirements.txt
 ```

-## Code Design Issues

-"Above" has problems with the code in terms of design/refactoring.
-I was putting the emphasis specifically on the workability of the code.

 ## Last Word